Aristocles/UDOOMediaSystem/README.md

 UDOOMediaSystem
 ===============

-This is an Arduino project built using the Arduino Due built in to a UDOO.
-See the below link for full details and instructions on how to build this project.
+This is an Arduino project built using the Arduino Due built in to a UDOO (www.udoo.org).
+For a detailed list of instructions, see the tutorial here: http://makeitbreakitfixit.com/2014/02/28/diy-complete-media-system-that-fits-in-the-palm-of-your-hand/ for tutorial

-UDOO Media System - See http://makeitbreakitfixit.com/2014/02/28/diy-complete-media-system-that-fits-in-the-palm-of-your-hand/ for tutorial
+PROJECT IN A NUTSHELL:

+  - Build a UDOO-based computer
+  - Install LINUX and related services
+  - Build basic electronic circuit
+  - Arduino coding (optional)
+  - Shell scripting (optional)
+  - Build enclosure for hardware (optional / not documented)

 QUICK INSTRUCTIONS: